-It is estimated that one million people in the UK will have dementia by 2021.
+It is estimated that 850,000 people are currently living with dementia in the UK.
 Until there is a cure we need ways to live better with dementia, slow its progress and reduce the likelihood of developing the condition.

 Evidence shows people with dementia who engage with nature and outdoor activity have increased and sustained levels of well-being and quality of life.
 Evidence also suggests people who adopt a healthy lifestyle including exercise and regular outdoor activity can significantly reduce the risk of developing dementia in the future.

 We are a registered charity dedicated to supporting people with dementia to get outdoors, connect with nature, themselves and their community, and retain a sense of adventure in their lives.

 By raising funds we can significantly reduce the cost of our fully supported dementia holidays and could make a holiday possible for somebody who might otherwise not be able to afford to take a break.
 We can also provide free dementia training for family carers and do research into the benefits of outdoor activity.

 Through our training and consultancy services we work with other organisations to help equip them with the evidence, skills and confidence to give people greater choices and live better with dementia.